DoctorDalek1963/lintrans/docs/source/index.rst

 Welcome to the lintrans documentation
 =====================================

-This is the documentation for lintrans version |release|.
+This is the documentation for lintrans version |version|.
 It is split into 2 main parts.

 The first part is the :ref:`tutorial<tutorial>`, which explains how to use the software.
 If you just want to use it for teaching or learning linear transformations, read this.